 IN THIS EPISODE

 He addresses the state of curation at the Bechtler Museum and the curatorial challenge of explaining modern art.

 He identifies the particular work of art at the Bechtler Museum that profoundly interests him.

-He recalls being a steward of the Mark Twain legacy and explains what Mark Twain and modern art have in common.
+John recalls being a steward of the Mark Twain legacy and explains what Mark Twain and modern art have in common.

 John reveals what true art is to him and his true art.